 In poultry, different bacteria responsible for high production losses can be transferred via the feed.
 The most relevant of them are Clostridium perfringens, Escherichia coli, and some strains of Salmonella.

 Clostridium perfringens, the cause of necrotic enteritis

 There is a clinical and a subclinical form of necrotic enteritis.
 The clinical form can be detected very well due to clear symptoms and mortality rates up to 50%.
-The subclinical form, while harder to detect, also raises production costs due to a significant decrease in performance.
+The subclinical form, not well detectable, also raises high costs due to a significant decrease in performance.
 The best prophylaxis against clostridia is the maintenance of gut health, including feed hygiene.

 Clostridia can be found in animal by-products, as can be seen in table 1.